dye784/Chat-App/README.md

 npm install
 ```

-Then create the database
+Then create the database (Make sure you have Postgres running!)

 ```
 npm run db-init
 ```

-Then seed the database
+Then seed the database (Random data with Fakerjs)

 ```
 npm run seed